 The great increase of men in campaign and theatre of war forces MM to work 24 hours a day to meet the needs.
 During this period, about 9 million Combat Rations were produced, distributed in war effort.
 Opening of MM branches in the Portuguese colonies of Angola, Guinea, Mozambique and Timor.

 Development of the MM supermarket chain and mini-markets throughout the country, where the products produced in the headquarters’ factories are sold to the military and their families.
-The Beato supermarket was the first to open and the last to close in 1993.
+The Beato supermarket was the second to open and the last to close in 1993.

 The 25th of April and the end of the Colonial War, in addition to the process of extinction of the Mandatory Military Service (initiated in 1993), significantly reduced the military personnel.
 Thus, the large production capacity, the tons of products that left the factories evert day no longer have any outlet and consumers.
 This situation results in the over-dimension of Manutenção Militar, both in terms of equipment and personnel.